Emese92/_bar-project/README.md

     - It also has an inviting text with a responsive button that takes you to the reservation section.

  * Footer:
-    - Featured in all three pages: Home, Cocktail Menu and Reservation.
+    - Featured in two pages: Home and Cocktail Menu.
     - The footer section includes links to the releveant social media sites.
 Links are opening in a new tab.
     - The footer is valuable to the user and allow them to see other people feedbacks and encourages them to do the same.